FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

  	It means that hitting this button will add randomness to each color of the palette - A random small shift of the color.
 	There also many other options in that menu (Well, Color Grading is there!).
  2. Drag & Drop
- 	You may use Darg & Drop to reorder colors within a palette and even to move colors from one palette to another one.
+ 	You may use Drag & Drop to reorder colors within a palette and even to move colors from one palette to another one.
 	You may also Drag & Drop to reorder the presets you saved.
  3. Color Context Menu
  	Use Right Click on the Color Swatches.
 It will allow you to edit the color, save it to Photoshop's swatch or, god forbidden, delete it.

 ## Real World Examples

-[Show animation of the whiole process]
+[Show animation of the whole process]

 ## Summary
 [Fixel Recolor 1 PS][98] introduces a new functionality which has never been available in Photoshop before - Automatic, Machine Learning Powered, analysis of image Color Palette.